JoshuaJoppie/PublicBookmarklets/other/GooglePhotos/readme.md

 # Save Google Assistant Creations (within current Webpage view)
-This is an inject used for automatically running the mouse click even on the "Save" buttons for google assistant creations, within the page view.
+This is an inject used for automatically running the mouse click event on the "Save" buttons for google assistant creations, within the page view.
 (Endless-scroll not yet bypassed)

- - Click the button, and watch it cycle through the buttons, executing the Save.
+ - Click the button, and watch it cycle through the buttons, executing the Save event.

 **Setup**